 Stop wasting money on fancy, name-brand cleaners that don’t work?
 Make cleaning easier by using the hydrogen peroxide and baking soda powerhouse duo that’s hiding out in your pantry and medicine cabinet.

-I grew up using bleach and vinegar for cleaning everything.
-When I got my first apartment, I tried every fancy product on the market.
+I grew up using bleach and white vinegar for cleaning everything.
+When I got my first apartment, I tried every commercial product on the market.

 Most of them did a mediocre job if I could get past the strong smell.
 Some were so bad that they literally took my breath away just like the bleach and vinegar did.

 The first time I tried hydrogen peroxide and baking soda to clean my toilet was the day I threw out more than a dozen, barely used bottles of expensive cleaner.
-That toilet looked brand new and I’d barely started scrubbing.
+My toilet looked brand new and I’d barely started scrubbing.
 Plus there was absolutely zero odor.

 Since then, it’s been one of my favorite cleaning tips to share with friends.

 Hydrogen peroxide is a strong oxidizer (bleach) and mild acid1.
 It’s very effective at breaking down protein and plant-based stains including bacteria, fungi, and spores.
 This makes hydrogen peroxide a pretty effective cleaner all on its own.

 Baking soda (sodium bicarbonate) is a strong alkaline and mild abrasive2.
 It’s great for scrubbing, neutralizing odors, and dissolving grease into a water-soluble compound.